How to remove my inbox helper

 - Choose ‘Home’ to reset your home page.

 - Then, click on Search to reset your preferred search engine.

 about:addonsinto the address bar and choose Extensions.

-- Click on any extension you don't recognise and choose Remove.
+- Click on any extension you don’t recognize and choose Remove.

 My Inbox Helper is a browser hijacker that pretends to be a tool for helping you access multiple email accounts from one browser window.
 In reality, it steals data and displays intrusive pop-up adverts on your computer.
 It also changes your browser’s start page and its default search engine.
-The simplest way to get rid of it and to get your Mac running smoothly again is to use CleanMyMac X. However, you can also remove it manually using the steps described above.
+The simplest way to get rid of it and make your Mac run smoothly again is to use CleanMyMac X. However, you can also remove it manually following the steps described above.